tejuscs/ADBD-Labs/adb-using-cli-commands/adb-using-cli-commands.md

     ![This image shows the result of performing the above step.](./images/ocisetupautocomplete.png " ")

-## Task 4: Interacting with Oracle Autonomous Database
+## Task 4: Interacting with Oracle Autonomous AI Database

-- Now that you have set up OCI CLI, let us look at examples of using Autonomous Transaction Processing Database.
+- Now that you have set up OCI CLI, let us look at examples of using Autonomous AI Transaction Processing Database.

-- Let's start with a simpler command to get details on your autonomous database instance.
+- Let's start with a simpler command to get details on your Autonomous AI Database instance.

 ### *Get Database*

-- Open your command line interface and run the following command to get details of an Autonomous Transaction Processing Database.
+- Open your command line interface and run the following command to get details of an Autonomous AI Transaction Processing Database.

     ```
     <copy>